The 04-06 YZF-R1 does the quarter mile in 10.31 seconds

 6th | 74.6mph | 71.7mph | 78.5 mph | 75.5 mph |

-To get the best out of the 2004 R1 engine, it really has to live above 8000 rpm which is where it thrives and is the point where it actually feels like a proper fast Superbike.
+To get the best out of the 2004 R1 engine, it has to live above 8000 rpm which is where it thrives and is the point where it feels like a proper fast 1000 cc Superbike.

-Like a 600 you will have to work the gearbox more often than other 1000 cc Superbikes but it is hugely satisfying if you have the room on the road, as you will be hitting some serious speed.
+Like a 600 you will have to work the gearbox more often than other 1000 cc Superbikes but it is hugely satisfying if you have the room on the road, as you will be hitting some serious speeds stretching any gear out.

 If you let your speed drop below 60 mph (in sixth) you can be left wanting a little more pickup.
 In this scenario, fifth gear or even fourth gear might be needed if you really need the job done quickly.

-Any of the previous R1s handled this scenario much better not having to drop down a gear.
+Any of the previous R1s handled this scenario much better not ever needing to drop down a gear and feeling like they were in fourth gear instead of sixth.

 04-06 Yamaha YZF-R1 Acceleration through the gears

-The early thousands were the start of the Superbike power wars where 1000 cc Superbikes started to make similar peak power to the first generation Suzuki Hayabusa and ZX-12R, only the Superbikes were 40-50 kg lighter in some cases.
+The early thousands were the start of the Superbike power wars where 1000 cc Superbikes started to make similar peak power to the first generation Suzuki Hayabusa and ZX-12R.

-They weren’t as aerodynamic as the Hyperbikes but matched them in acceleration at least up to 160-170 mph.
-It was only then that the roomier and slipperier hyperbikes would be able to edge ahead.
+The Superbikes of this generation weren’t as aerodynamic as the Hyperbikes but matched and beat them in acceleration at least up to 160-170 mph if from a roll.

-Being the most powerful R1 to date pretty much meant that it was the fastest too.
+Being the most powerful R1 to date, pretty much meant that it was the fastest R1 ever too.

 Like earlier R1s, the clutch feel is not the best.

-Once you are familiarised, as the 2004 R1 has a longer first gear you do need to slip the clutch a little longer than the previous models
+Once you are familiarised, and due to the 2004 R1 having a longer first gear you do need to slip the clutch a little longer than the previous models.

-Those benchmarks happen before the clutch is even fully engaged .
+Those 0-60 mph benchmarks can even happen before the clutch is fully engaged!

-Once it is you can open her up and twist that throttle as close to the stop as you dare and drive her onward toward 100 mph.
+Once the clutch is fully engaged you can open her up and twist that throttle as close to the stop as you dare and drive her onward toward 100 mph.

-Despite the speedo reading 100 mph plus, even if you kiss the 2004 R1s rpm limiter at 13,750 rpm in first gear, your actual real speed will be around 98 mph.
+Despite the speedo showing 100 mph plus, even if you kiss the 2004 R1s rpm limiter at 13,750 rpm in first gear, your actual real speed will be around 98 mph.

-If you get it settled in second gear nicely, just keep feeding the ballistic R1 gears as it piles on rpm.
+If you get it settled in second gear nicely, just keep feeding the ballistic R1 gears as it piles on rpm and it moves surprisingly well for a 20-year-old motorcycle.

-If the above plays out nicely and you launch well, shift at around 13 to 13,300 rpm and the 2004 Yamaha R1 will light up the strip and lay down a time of 10.31 seconds at 144 mph as it crosses the 402m mark.
+If the above plays out nicely and you launch well, shift at around 14,000rpm and the 2004 Yamaha R1 will light up the strip and lay down a Quater Mile time of 10.31 seconds at 144 mph as it crosses the 402m mark.

-Achieved little after the quarter mile the R1s 0-150 mph time is a cracking 11.16 seconds.
-From around 160 mph onwards is where the latest R1s and Superbikes will start to pull ahead and disappear.
+From around 160 mph onwards is the speed at which the latest R1s and Superbikes will start to pull ahead and disappear.

 Compared to the previous R1s, the 2004 model is a larger and roomier motorcycle, and a little easier to get into a tuck for taller riders.